oddbird/susy/docs/settings.rst

   ``overlay``
     Debugging images will be generated as an overlay using the container's ``::before`` element.
-    By default, the overlay is hidden,
+    Initially, the overlay is hidden, until you hover over the :ref:`toggle <settings-debug-toggle>` we place
-    but we also generate a :ref:`toggle <settings-debug-toggle>` in a corner of the viewport.
+    in a corner of the viewport.
     Hover over the toggle to make the overlay appear.